Webinar – The Future of Childcare Vouchers

 If the Childcare Voucher scheme is to be closed to new entrants from April 2018, employers must set up their schemes now if they want to ensure that their employees can sign up and benefit from Childcare Vouchers.
 Employers who are already offering Childcare Vouchers may need to review their contracts of employment, staff handbooks or terms and conditions to ensure that these are accurate and up to date.

-Following the Parliamentary Debate, Chris Briggs, Senior Family Benefits Advisor at Employers For Childcare will be discussing all things Childcare Voucher related on 22nd January from 12.00 – 12.30.
-In this interview with Scott Alexander, Head of L&D at Legal-Island, Chris will answer questions like these:
+Chris Briggs, Senior Family Benefits Advisor at Employers For Childcare discussed all things Childcare Voucher related on 22nd January.
+In this 30-minute interview with Claire Marley, L&D Services Officer at Legal-Island, Chris answered questions like:

 - What do I have to do to offer my employees the new scheme?